-For this reason DJing sets of house music is an activity pursued with the same rigor as scoring a ballet or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now monthly events series at Berlin’s emblematic music venue).
+For this reason, DJing sets of house music is an activity pursued with the same rigor as scoring for ballet or conceiving performance formats such as Berghain’s Elektroakustischer Salon (a now monthly events series at Berlin’s emblematic music venue).
 The desire to reach beyond the obvious becomes as important as the need to move on rather than to dwell on the same subject repeatedly.

-Ideas are judged by the results they allow.
-What reads well on paper but doesn’t create relevant results in audio is bypassed.
-Similarly, he has avoided covering all areas available.
-Especially where others already excel, he has been happy to step aside or to act as a catalyst only.
-This is preeminently true for his label Macro, founded in 2007 with Finn Johannsen, which built a group of peers rather than gathering artistic followers.
-For instance, Macro has become the home for the recorded output of Elektro Guzzi, which have emerged as the leading act of performing techno with live instruments.
-Similarly, Macro has released music by artists with a long track record and strong standing of their own, such as Patrick Cowley and Peter Kruder.
-Showcasing the work of individuals covering different areas of a greater whole at benchmark-setting levels is the beauty of Macro’s label policy.
+Stefan Goldmann’s label Macro, founded in 2007 with Finn Johannsen, built a group of peers rather than gathering artistic followers.
+For instance, Macro has become the home of Elektro Guzzi, which have emerged as the preeminent act of creating techno through live instruments.
+Macro has also released music by artists with a long track record and strong standing of their own, such as Patrick Cowley and Peter Kruder.
+Showcasing the work of individuals covering different areas of a greater whole at benchmark levels is the beauty of Macro’s label policy.
 Live, these constellations have been presented at label events in Berlin, London, Paris, Washington DC, Vienna and Tokyo.
 With Macro, Stefan Goldmann has created a context and outlet for his ever moving targets.

-Outside the club circuit he has developed works for Nationaltheater Mannheim, the Honen-In Temple in Kyoto, BASF Kulturprogramm, the Norwegian section of ISCM and several other festivals and institutions.
+Outside the club circuit he has developed works for Nationaltheater Mannheim, the Honen-In Temple in Kyoto, BASF Kulturprogramm, NyMusikk Norway and several other festivals and institutions.
 In 2012 he was artist in residence at Villa Kamogawa in Kyoto, Japan.
 Currently, he also writes a bi-monthly column for Berghain’s flyer program.